christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

 Interestingly, while there is positive activity that contributes to the prediction of the ToM task, only a few heads *really* matter.
-It seems many heads contribute —its possible that this distributed behavior is somehow important— but their activations appear quite weak.
+It seems many heads contribute—its possible that this distributed behavior is somehow important—but their activations appear quite weak.
 Head 3 at layer 0, head 4 at layer 22 and head 3 at layer 23 contribute positively on some range of significance, which kind of makes sense given the previously observed behavior on the attention in layer 22.
 On the flip side, head 7 at layer 18 and heads 5 and 4 at layers 23 and 25 respectively are negatively impacting the model greatly.

 There are a couple of big meta-level takeaways here.
 First, even though our model has 7 attention heads in total, we can localize the behavior of the model to just a handful of key heads.
 This strongly supports the argument that attention heads are the right level of abstraction for understanding the model's behavior.